nondescryptid/opendoc-state-court-judgments/2019_SGDC_131/report.md

 8       The following facts are undisputed between the parties:-

 i.
 PW1 is a social worker with CARE CORNER.
 Her job scope includes helping victims and perpetrators of family violence For victims, PW1 will work with the victims and provide them with a safety plan.
-For perpetrators, PW1 will work with them to increase their insight on their use of violence as well as to work towards non-violent ways to manage issues and also to implement violence control plans where possible[\[note: 1\]](#Ftn_1).
+For perpetrators, PW1 will work with them to increase their insight on their use of violence as well as to work towards non-violent ways to manage issues and also to implement violence control plans where possible[^1].

 ii.
-Both the accused and his wife (PW3) have been referred to CARE CORNER by the Ministry of Social and Family Development for family violence issues at home and PW1 is the social worker in charge of their case[\[note: 2\]](#Ftn_2).
+Both the accused and his wife (PW3) have been referred to CARE CORNER by the Ministry of Social and Family Development for family violence issues at home and PW1 is the social worker in charge of their case[^2].

 iii.
-The accused and PW3 have been having marital issues including issues with their children and divorce[\[note: 3\]](#Ftn_3).
+The accused and PW3 have been having marital issues including issues with their children and divorce[^3].
 PW3 has also been a victim of spousal violence and she has been granted PPO against the accused.
 The accused has been sent to jail for committing family violence against PW3.

 iv.
 PW1 was working with PW3 to prepare PW3 for the accused’s discharge from prison in October 2017 and she was also referred to the accused and working with him on the same issue.